zcash/zips/drafts/str4d-overwinter-activation/draft1.rst

 The terms below are to be interpreted as follows:

+Block chain
+  A sequence of blocks starting at the genesis block, where the header of each block refers to the previous block in the sequence.

+Consensus rule set
+  A set of validation rules that determine which block chains are considered valid.

+Consensus rule change
+  A change in the consensus rule set of the network, such that nodes that do not recognize the new rules will follow a different block chain.

 Branch
-  A chain of blocks with common consensus rules, where the first block in the chain is either the genesis block, or the child of a parent block created under an older set of consensus rules (i.e. the parent block is a member of a different branch).
+  A block chain with a common consensus rule set, where the first block in the chain is either the genesis block, or the child of a parent block created under an older set of consensus rules (i.e. the parent block is a member of a different branch).
 By definition, every block belongs to at most one branch.

-Consensus rule change
-  The creation of a new branch by a change in the consensus rules of the network.
-Nodes that do not recognize the new rules will continue to follow the old branch.

 Network upgrade
   An intentional consensus rule change undertaken by the community in order to improve the network.